Marketing

 Venue-related event cancellation email template

-We regret to inform you that after careful consideration, (event) has been canceled due to (problem with venue).
+We regret to inform you that after careful consideration, (event) has been cancelled due to (problem with venue).
 (Organizer) understands that this change in plans may cause significant inconvenience for your team.

 We want to express how disappointed we are by this turn of events.
 However, these circumstances are beyond our control.